 General Expenses Overview

 Your expenses are very important and depend on your budget as to how comfortable your experience will be.
-It would be impossible to nail down the exact numbers/costs of all regions/companies, so I’m just going to list a general expenses overview and an example of what we paid sometimes when we first started with our set-up.
+It would be impossible to nail down the exact numbers/costs of all regions/companies, so I’m just going to list a general expenses overview and an example of what we pay sometimes with our set-up.

 Personal Expenses (Example)